nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_4.md

 ## Step 3: Create tags & download filtered dataset

 To enable quick access to the filtered data without having to re-run all the metadata filters, we can create tags for the filtered data.

-Select all the files and click on <span class="highlight_txt">Tags</span> tab.
+* Select all the files and click on <span class="highlight_txt">Tags</span> tab.

 ![All filtered files](../rna-seq-images/19_Cavatica.png "All filtered files")

-Type the name of the tag and click "Add new tag".
+* Type the name of the tag and click <span class="highlight_txt">Add new tag</span>.

 ![Add new tag](../rna-seq-images/20_Cavatica.png "Add new tag")

-Apply the tag to all the selected files.
+* Click <span class="highlight_txt">Apply</span>.
 In case, you wish to remove the tag, use the `x` in the tag name to delete.

 ![Apply new tag](../rna-seq-images/21_Cavatica.png "Apply new tag")

+!!! tip "Tag Names"

+    While you can use any tag name you see fit, use **DGE-FILTER-DATA** as used in this lesson to match your screen with the lesson screenshots.

 The filtered files are now tagged.
-Use the `...` button on the right corner to export the metadata for only the filtered dataset.
-We need to modify the downloaded metadata file which will be used as the accompanying phenotype file for our DGE analysis in the next lesson.
+We need to download and modify the metadata file which will be used as the accompanying phenotype file for our DGE analysis in the next lesson.
+To download:

+* Click on the **`...`** button on the right corner.
+* Select <span class="highlight_txt">Export metadata manifest from filtered files</span>.

 ![Download filtered metadata](../rna-seq-images/22_Cavatica.png "Download filtered metadata")